ga4gh/vrs/schema/defs/vrs/Ga4ghIdentifiableObject.rst

 **Computational Definition**

-An expression of a length of a sequence from a repeating reference.
+A contextual value object for which a GA4GH computed identifier can be created.

     **Information Model**

-Some ReferenceLengthExpression attributes are inherited from :ref:`SequenceExpression`.
+Some Ga4ghIdentifiableObject attributes are inherited from :ref:`ValueObject`.

     .. list-table::
        :class: clean-wrap